Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 Made functions for displaying the next pieces on the side bar.
 Can use similar display methods for creating a hold piece function.

+### 6/5/23

+Made a holdPiece function and displayed the held piece on the side by creating related functions and variables.
+Next, need to start work on displaying an outline of the piece in the display.

 ## Arshan Pervez

 ### 5/22/23